Caroline Bennetts Performance and Rehabilitation Therapy

 How long does a session last?

-The initial session which includes a full assement will last up to approximately one and half hours.
+The initial session which includes a full assement will last up to approximately one hour but may be longer.
 Subsequent treatments will last approximately one hour.
 I charge by the session not by the hour, and will never leave a horse until I feel we have reached a positive stage in the treatment.

 How often should a horse be treated?